babelsociety/website/content/blog/in-depth-economy/index.md

 Indeed, we have little interest in the most productive allocation of resources if the result is a society full of misery and suffer.

-Our [core values](@content/manifesto/index.md#core-values) are the foundation of our economic system, with particular emphasis on freedom and collaboration.
+Our [core values](@/manifesto/index.md#core-values) are the foundation of our economic system, with particular emphasis on freedom and collaboration.

-We applied to economy one of the golden rules of software design: make wrong states irrepresentable; we want a system impossible (or at least very hard) to corrupt and exploit, without poverty, one where criminal activities are unmotivated.
+We applied to economy one of the golden rules of software design: make wrong states irrepresentable; we want a system impossible to corrupt and exploit, without poverty, one where criminal activities are unmotivated.
 We want an economy where people can thrive and become the best versions of themselves.

 Spoiler alert: the result is nothing new, greatly similar to what [anarchist communists](https://en.wikipedia.org/wiki/Anarcho-communism) popularized by the end of the ninetieth century.

 Taking all in consideration, our main design decision is: **an individual's quality of life is strictly bound to society's quality of life**.

 This means that by improving our life we automatically improve other people's life too, creating a virtuous cycle.

-Incidentally, both the society and the economic system we want to build share the same fundamental design decision.

 We believe this formula plays well with the different aspects of human nature, for example both egoism and altruism can be put up to good work in this model.